Last updated:

 Online sources

 The entire Official Journal is on the European Union's EUR-Lex website, from 1952 to the present.
 Each issue is authenticated with a digital signature from July 2013 onwards.
-The 1973 English Special Edition of the OJ is also on EUR-Lex, together with other special editions of legislation translated for new member states.
+The 1973 English Special Edition of the OJ, produced when the UK and Ireland joined, is also on EUR-Lex, together with other special editions of legislation translated for new member states.

-The old 'OJ S' (Supplement), which published public procurement notices, now exists in the form of the website Tenders Electronic Daily (TED).
-Current procurement notices are available to all on TED, while registered users can access a five-year archive.
+The old 'OJ S' (Supplement), which published public procurement notices, went online-only in 1998: see Tenders Electronic Daily (TED).
+Public procurement notices are available on TED from 2014 onwards.

-Westlaw UK and Lexis®Library (see IALS Electronic Law Library) both include the contents of the L Series (that is, EU legislation) back to 1952.
-These are not arranged into OJ issues, but presented in the form of individual legislative instruments.
+Westlaw UK and Lexis+ UK (see IALS Law Databases page) both include the contents of the L Series - EU secondary legislation - back to the 1950s, not arranged into OJ issues, but in the form of individual legislative instruments.

-Westlaw UK has documents published in the C Series back to about 1980, plus a few 1970s documents (all come under 'Information and Notices' on the EU page); Lexis®Library has them back to 2000 (under 'EU Materials').
+Westlaw UK has documents published in the C Series back to about 1980, plus a few 1970s documents (under 'Information and Notices'); Lexis+ UK has them back to 2000 (under 'EU Materials').

-IALS holds the Official Journal (but not the 'OJ S' public procurement supplement) from 1952 to 2013, when print publication ceased: -
+IALS holds the Official Journal (except the public procurement 'S series') from 1952 to 2013:-

 The L and C series